 Principal Investigators/Faculty:

-PI’s are responsible for maintaining copies of their scientific or technical reports, research records (lab notes, data, etc.) and are responsible for notifying campus officials when they submit their reports or deliverable to funding agencies.
+PI’s are responsible for maintaining copies of their scientific or technical reports, research records (lab notes, data, etc.) and are responsible for notifying RSP and BFA when they submit their reports or deliverable to sponsors.

-PI’s must notify RSP when they submit technical or scientific reports to funding agencies, and must provide RSP with a copy of the report.
+PI’s must notify RSP when they submit technical or scientific reports to sponsors, and must provide RSP with evidence of submission.

-PI’s are responsible for maintaining all programmatic files, specific compliance documentation (i.e. IRB approvals, Environmental Health & Safety approvals, etc.), and back-up justification documentation for expenses billed to grants for a minimum period of three years following the submission of the final report, or as long as required by the sponsor.
+PI’s are responsible for maintaining all programmatic files, specific compliance documentation (i.e., IRB approvals, Environmental Health & Safety approvals, etc.), and back-up justification documentation for expenses billed to awards for a minimum period of three years following the submission of the final report, or as long as required by the sponsor.

-If a PI leaves the University prior to the end of the retention period, disposition of the PIs grant records will be decided during the PI transfer process.
+If a PI leaves the University prior to the end of the retention period, disposition of the PI’s grant records will be decided during the PI transfer process.

 Assigned Project Staff (Program File):

-Back-up justification documentation received for expenses billed to grants are retained by the PIs academic program area or department for a minimum period of three years following the submission of the final report, or as long as required by the sponsor.
+Back-up justification documentation received for expenses billed to grants are retained by the PIs academic program area or department for a minimum period of three years following the submission of the final expenditure report, or as long as required by the sponsor.

 For sponsored projects that have a temporary Staff position funded by the grant: All documentation of expenses billed to grants will be transferred to the departmental level (for research grants) or designated AVPs office (for institutional grants or multi-departmental grants) upon closure of the grant.